Moraine Country Club

 Moraine Country Club is a country club located in Kettering, Ohio, in the Dayton Metropolitan Area.
 The development of the Moraine Country Club started at a meeting in 1927, when Colonel Deeds, Charles Kettering, Frederick Rike, Governor James Cox, Robert Patterson, John Haswell & William Keyes decided to turn a portion of "Moraine Farm" into a golf course.
 Alec Campbell designed the course and in 1930 the club was incorporated.
+As of 2025, the golf course is ranked in 7th position in the top courses in the state of Ohio by Golf Digest.

-The golf course there hosted the PGA Championship in 1945 which Byron Nelson won.
+The golf course hosted the PGA Championship in 1945 which Byron Nelson won.

+In 2016, the course underwent a $5,000,000 renovation to bring the Alec Campbell designed course back to its original design.
+In 2024, the course hosted the Western Amateur tournament.